 - Apply for Non-EU and European Erasmus and Non-European exchanges of the Law School (see Partner Universities.)

-Joint Honors Law with Business students have two options:
+Joint Honors Law with Language students:

-Joint Honors Law with a Language students:
+Joint Honors Law with Business / Political Science and History students:

+The Law School has over 30 Partner Universites.
 For a list of the universities available to each law degree programme with the language of instruction and number of places available, please follow this link: